10 Weeks Pregnant

 Hello baby bump!
 Now that you’ve reached 10 weeks pregnant, you may stop wondering when you’ll start to actually look pregnant, because it’s probably right around now!
 That’s why week 10 is a good time for a little retail therapy.
 While you shop, stock up on some new, looser clothes—and maybe your first round of maternity wear.
 Don’t go too crazy at the store though.
 As your body continues to change, you’ll want to pick up some more essentials along the way.
 Remember, you’ve still got many more weeks of body changes ahead.

 This week, you and baby have made a big accomplishment: baby is no longer an embryo—now baby is officially a fetus.
-That means they’re becoming more and more baby-like, and you’re inching closer and closer to leaving the nasties of the first trimester behind you.
+That means your 10 week fetus is becoming more and more baby-like, and you’re inching closer and closer to leaving the nasties of the first trimester behind you.

 During week 10 of pregnancy, baby is as big as a strawberry, measuring about 1.2 inches long and weighing about .14 ounces.
-Your 10-week baby’s body length will almost double in the next three weeks.
+Your 10 week fetus’s body length will almost double in the next three weeks.
 Wow!

 Wondering what to expect at 10 weeks pregnant?
 As baby grows, your ligaments and muscles are starting to stretch inside your 10 weeks pregnant belly, your breasts are getting bigger and some other radical changes may be happening.
 Here are some of the most common 10 weeks pregnant symptoms:

 - Growing breasts.
-Your breasts have probably gotten bigger by week 10 of pregnancy, since they’ve been prepping for breastfeeding for weeks already!
+Your breasts have probably gotten bigger and a bit sore by week 10 of pregnancy, since they’ve been prepping for breastfeeding for weeks already!

 - Morning sickness.
-Nausea and vomiting are pretty common at 10 weeks pregnant.
+Nausea and vomiting are pretty common at 10 weeks pregnant, and of course it’s not always in the morning.
 The good news is, they’ll likely subside soon after you hit the second trimester.

 - Mood swings.
 Changes in your hormones may be to blame for a roller coaster of emotions.